mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

   $ apt-get install libbson-dev

 The ``libbson-dev`` package includes headers required to build applications using libbson.
-To check which version is available, see https://packages.debian.org/stable/libbson-dev.
+To check which version is available, run ``apt-cache policy libbson-dev``.
 To only install the libraries without headers, install the ``libbson-1.0-0`` package.

 On Fedora, a libbson package is available in the default repositories and can be installed with: